skip to navigationskip to main content

 Inland Revenue approved mileage rate

 The standard HMRC rate of 45p per mile (up to 10,000 miles) more than covers the petrol cost.
-It is paid completely tax-free.
+It is paid completely tax-free, to the employee.
 You are, however, obliged to keep a record of your business mileage.

 The VAT that you claim should be a reasonable proportion of the mileage allowance related to the petrol element only.
 You cannot get the VAT on other things like (for example) repairing an employee or director’s car, insurance services, road tax, depreciation, etc.